Burnham Park Yacht Club Bylaws

 SECTION 12.06 JUDGE ADVOCATE

-The sail fleet captain shall coordinate all of the sail fleet activities and shall, together with the power fleet captain, constitute a committee to organize and support all combined fleet activities and the annual fleet review.
+The sail fleet and race captain shall coordinate all of the sail fleet and race activities and shall, together with the power fleet captain, constitute a committee to organize and support all combined fleet activities and the annual fleet review.

 The power fleet captain shall coordinate all of the power fleet activities and shall, together with the sail fleet captain, constitute a committee to organize and support all combined fleet activities and the annual fleet review.